mozmeao/platform-docs/docs/pipeline.md

 ## Tests in the lifecycle of a change

+!!! both "Mind the path"
+    This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too.

 Below is an overview of the tests during the lifecycle of a change.
-This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too.

 ### Local development